Contents

 Pregnant employees who are off work because of pregnancy-related ill health must comply with the absence reporting procedure as detailed in section 5.2.1.
 For example, a pregnant employee is subject to the usual notification and evidence requirements, and should be asked to attend a return-to-work interview when returning to work.
 However, any sickness absence of a pregnant employee for a pregnancy-related reason should not be taken into account if the need for formal action under this policy has been triggered.

-If the manager is in any doubt as to whether or not a pregnant employee’s absence is related to her pregnancy, the manager should contact the human resources department for clarification.
+If the manager is in any doubt whether a pregnant employee’s absence is related to her pregnancy, the manager should contact the human resources department for clarification.

 5.2.16 Sickness whilst suspended from duty